Questo/DownloadsDirCleaner/README.md

 # DownloadsDirCleaner

-Console application that cleans files from the downloads folder
+Console application that cleans files from the downloads folder of files that hasn't been touched for a while.

 ## Usage